yshui/thegreatdiscarder/README.md

 # <img src="/src/img/icon48.png" align="absmiddle"> The Great Discarder

-"The Great Discarder" is a free and open-source Google Chrome extension for people who find that chrome is consuming too much system resource or suffer from frequent chrome crashing.
-Once installed and enabled, this extension will automatically *discard* tabs that have not been used for a while, freeing up memory and cpu that the tab was consuming.
+"The Great Discarder" is a clone of my other open source chrome extension "The Great Suspender".
+It was built to take advantage of Google's new 'tab discarding' functionality which is essentially a native implementation of tab suspension.
+This implementation is more robust and performant, both in the resources consumed by the extension, and the memory savings of the tab suspension.
+It is also compatible with chrome tab history syncing.

 If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/deanoemcke/thegreatdiscarder/issues/).

 ### Installation

-1. Download the **[latest available version](https://github.com/deanoemcke/thegreatdiscarder/releases/tag/v0.1.0)** and unarchive to your preferred location (whichever suits you).
+1. Download the **[latest available version](https://github.com/deanoemcke/thegreatdiscarder/releases/tag/v0.1.1)** and unarchive to your preferred location (whichever suits you).
 2. Using **Google Chrome** browser, navigate to chrome://extensions/ and enable "Developer mode" in the upper right corner.
 3. Click on the <kbd>Load unpacked extension...</kbd> button.
 4. Browse to the src directory of the downloaded, unarchived release and confirm.